odoo/odoo/doc/workflows.rst

 workflow can have an activity that is actually another workflow (called a subflow) and that activity will be completed only when the subflow is completed.

+Subflow
+'''''''

+An activity can embed a complete workflow, called a subflow (the embedding workflow is called the parent workflow).
+The workflow to instanciate is specified by the ``subflow_id`` attribute.

+.. note:: In the GUI, that attribute can not be set unless the kind of the
+    activity is ``Subflow``.

+The activity will be completed (and its outgoing transitions will be tried) when the subflow is completed (see the ``flow_stop`` attribute above to read about when a workflow is considered completed by OpenERP).

+Sending a signal from a subflow
+'''''''''''''''''''''''''''''''

+When a workflow is used (as a sublfow) in the activity of a (parent) workflow, the sublow can send a signal from its own activities to the parent by specifying a signal name in the ``signal_send`` attribute.
+OpenERP will process those activities normally and send to the parent workflow instance a signal with ``signal_send`` value prefixed with ``subflow.``.

+In other words, it is possible to react and take transitions in the parent workflow as activities are executed in the sublow.